JustinaPetr/self-driving-rc-car/README.md

 __2.__ Teaching a car to “see” the environment, avoid obstacles and follow the lines.

-__3.__ Third stage is going to be a fun application of self-driving RC cars, but before I solve some challenges related to it, I will keep this part secret 😊
+__3.__ Third stage is going to be a fun application of self-driving RC cars, but before I solve some challenges related to it, I will keep this part secret. 😊

 It is an ongoing project and I will constantly be updating this repository up till it all will be finished.
-[Here](./Hacking_rc_car_with_Arduino/) is a first stage of the project - a step-by-step process of how I hacked the RC car and a simple Arduino code to get this started.
+[Here](./Hacking_rc_car_with_Arduino/) is the first stage of the project - a step-by-step process of how I hacked the RC car and a simple Arduino code to get this started.